davaya/jadn2/docs/im-summary.md

 > Included are equality and (for some datatypes) order relations on the **value space**,
 > and a **lexical mapping**, which is a mapping from the **lexical space** into the **value space**.

-To illustrate the relationship between objects, values and literals, consider the **information** in a geographic coordinate:
+To illustrate the relationship between objects, values and literals, consider the information involved in this simplest of examples - a geographic coordinate:

 > Coordinate: A set of two numbers - a latitude with a value between -90.0 and 90.0 degrees and
 > a longitude with a value between -180.0 and 180.0 degrees.